Softcatala/nmt-softcatala/README.md

 # Description of the directories

 * *data-processing-tools*: set of data processing tools that convert for different formats to OpenNMT plain text input format
-* *serving*: contains a microservice that provides a basic transtion API calling TensorFlow serving.
+* *serving*: contains a microservice that provides a transtion API for web service and batch file processing.
 * *use-models-tools*: contains tools to use the models to translate text files or PO files
-* *evaluate*: set of tools and corpus to evaluatate diferent translation systems
+* *evaluate*: set of tools and corpus to evaluatate diferent translation systems (including BLEU scores)
 * *training*: scrips and configurations to train the models

 # Models